 "He could find humor in any situation," Buss said.
 "He loved to joke around with the guys and tell stories."

 Even outside of work, Fox was dedicated to certain aspects of the job.
 He was a longtime board member of the St. Louis Fire Academy, St. Louis County Special Programs Committee and former secretary of IAFF Local 398 during his career.
 Fox also served on the board of the Burns Recovered Support Group, and was involved in the Missouri Children's Burn Camp.

 "This was a cause very close to his heart," Buss said.
 "The camp is for children who have suffered burn injuries and he would frequently visit the camp and talk to the kids."

 In the little time he wasn't working or volunteering, Buss said the chief liked to play golf and spend time with his family.
 He and his wife, Gail, lived in Labadie, Mo.
 They had two children and three grandchildren.

 "His tireless service to the community and professionalism will be greatly missed by all in the Shrewsbury city family," Shrewsbury Mayor Felicity Buckley said.

 Visitation was held June 2 and 3 at Manchester United Methodist Church.
-A memorial service and celebration of life was held June 3 at the church.
+A memorial service was held June 3.
 Firefighter honors were provided by members of the Shrewsbury Fire Department.
 Memorials can be made to the Burns Recovered Support Group, brsg.org.